-Our Dementia Advisory and Support Service is here to offer information and support to people with dementia and their families throughout Queensland.
+Ozcare’s Dementia Advisory and Support Service offers information and support to people with dementia and their families throughout Queensland.

 For some, this may mean support to go through a diagnosis process, if they are concerned about their memory.
-For others, it may mean help to get to grips with dementia: for example, suggestions for facing daily challenges.
+For others, it may mean help coming to grips with dementia and providing support and suggestions for facing daily challenges.

-We also help people to navigate the aged care system so that they know all that is on offer to people with dementia.
+We also help people to navigate the aged care system so they are aware of all that’s on offer for people with dementia.

 We can visit you in your own home or wherever you feel comfortable to speak – either face-to-face or by telephone.
-We usually work with people for about 2-3 months to help them get a plan together for living with dementia.
+We generally work with people for 2-3 months to help them formulate a plan for living with dementia.

 We are a free service, funded by the Federal Government’s Commonwealth Home Support Program (CHSP).
 For more information contact 1800 Ozcare (1800 692 273)